petershin/liferay-learn/docs/commerce/latest/en/inventory-management/developer-guide/warehouse-api-basics.md

 ### Filtering, Paginating, and Sorting Warehouses

 This API also accepts parameters to filter, paginate, and sort the warehouses.
 See the [`getWarehousesPage`](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-admin-inventory-client/src/main/java/com/liferay/headless/commerce/admin/inventory/client/resource/v1_0/WarehouseResource.java#L43-#L45) method for more information.
-You can use the following `Warehouse` fields in your queries to filter, and sort the results.
+You can use the following `Warehouse` fields in your queries to filter and sort the results.

 * active
 * city